talonhub/community/README.md

 -
 ```

-In this case the definitions would only be active for the Gnome-terminal app with a window title that contains emacs
+In this case the definitions would only be active for the Gnome-terminal app with a window title that contains emacs.
 The /'s around emacs mean it's a regular expression, so you can do all kinds of matching.
 This should be done sparingly in scripts you intend to share.

 ### Defining Voice Commands